Managing your Snowflake Integration

 Refreshing the Schemas#

-To refresh your Snowflake schemas, click on "Fetch Schemas".
+To refresh your Snowflake schemas, click on "Refresh Schemas".
 All schemas are updated.

 By clicking the schema menu in the list, you can: